jhechtf/lazy-new-file/README.md

     _**NOTE**_: This will _ALWAYS_ default to the **root** of that workspace.
     2. `lnf.openAfterCreate` &ndash; Open the new file after creating it.
     3. `lnf.showExplorerItem` &ndash; show the "Lazy New File" item in the explorer context.
+    4. `lnf.aliases` &ndash; Aliases for the current workspace.
 3. Adds a "Lazy New File" to the context menu on the explorer files.
 Does not show up for folders as the behavior is mimicked by VSCode already.